Supporting your solar power cabling needs and requirements

 The EN 50618 solar cable standard is the most commonly used and is relevant to all low smoke halogen-free, flexible, single core power cables with crosslinked insulations and sheaths.
 The IEC 62930 standard was issued in 2017 and is applicable to the same range of cables as the EN standard.

-If you are looking for a standard which gives you more flexible cable designs the IEC standards is better suited to your needs.
-As it can be applied to a broader scope including the option to select a class 2 conductor, extended sizes up to 400m², multi-cores, designs which contain halogens, increased storage temperatures and easier localisation of the international standard.
+If you are looking for a standard which gives you more flexible cable designs, the IEC standards are better suited to your needs.
+It can be applied to a broader scope, including the option to select a class 2 conductor, extended sizes up to 400m², multi-cores, designs containing halogens, increased storage temperatures and easier localisation of the international standard.

 3. Weathering & ultraviolet resistance

 Changes in colouring and loss of material flexibility in cable sheaths are common symptoms of ultraviolet UV weathering.
 Polymers used in solar cables often include UV stabilisers to provide a layer of longer-term protection.
-Approvals to assess and validity the presence of this property is key to ensuring that the cables specified and installed can withstand extended exposure.
+Approvals to assess and validate the presence of this property are key to ensuring that the cables specified and installed can withstand extended exposure.

 Contact the Team